 Each of the 1-bed apartments is individually styled with retro-chic furniture, contemporary artwork and beautifully restored original features.
-You’ll find quirky art pieces and vintage Olivetti typewriters, as well as wireless Bose speakers and complimentary iPads.
-It’s the ultimate home-away-from-home - with the added luxuries of someone else doing the cleaning, and the city's best-kept secrets shared by your warm, knowledgeable hosts.
+You’ll find quirky art pieces and vintage Olivetti typewriters, as well as wireless Bose speakers.
+It’s the ultimate home-away-from-home - with the added luxuries of someone else doing the cleaning, and the city's best-kept secrets shared by your warm, thoughtful hosts.

 - The quirky, individual style of each apartment; we wanted a night in every single one

-- Mod-cons, free breakfasts and spoiling touches make for a luxurious stay
+- Mod-cons, free breakfasts, a concierge service and spoiling touches make for a luxurious stay

 - A short stroll from the Trevi Fountain, Pantheon and Spanish Steps; you’re in the buzzing heart of Rome

 - We were blown away by the service - you're added to a WhatsApp group on your arrival day in case you need anything, and you can even select the scent in your apartment prior to arrival!

 - Pricey, though definitely worth it, considering the location and amenities

 - Noise from the streets can filter up, but we found it surprisingly peaceful with the windows shut